 With a little searching, you’re likely to find various pet boarding facilities in your area.
 You can find facilities that accept all pets and some that only accept dogs or only accept cats.
 Many boarding facilities offer a “cage-free” boarding experience, where the dogs or cats can hang out in a safely enclosed play area during the day, returning to kennels or cages for naps and bedtime.
 Dogs are generally separated by size and/or age so that large, rowdy dogs aren’t trampling over smaller, more timid dogs.
 At most facilities that offer free play time, staff members stay in the play areas with the pets to ensure all animals are safe and having a good time.
 Some boarding facilities like this even use video monitors so you can log on to their website and watch your pet having a great time, which can give a worried pet parent much peace of mind.

 High-End Boarding Facilities

 As people continue to treat their pets more like family than animals, high-end pet boarding facilities are more prevalent.
 Such facilities, which are marketed to feel more like hotels than kennels, provide a level of comfort and care that exceeds your typical cage or kennel run, with huge pet suites outfitted like “home,” complete with queen-sized beds, couches, TVs, webcams and even two-way video chat so you can see and talk to your pet.
 These days, it seems the sky’s the limit with posh boarding facilities.
-To find a high-end pet boarding facility, search “luxury pet boarding near me” and see what pops up.

 - Extra walks or play time outside